rrDumpTruck/Obsidian.Vault/Session Notes.md

 	1. The Grand Melee
 		Placement can be done individually or together, the dc remains the same.
 		DC 14: Barely placed on the lists but you fight some of the weaker contenders and win.
-		DC 16: You do well, fighting with grace and energy,
+		DC 16: You do well, fighting with grace and energy, you start to draw some attention to yourselves from the crowd...
+		DC 18: You do extremely well, defeating all but the most powerful opponents and earning your place near the top of the tournament lists.
 	1. A Royal Joust
+		The joust serve as a welcome reprieve from the intense combat of the many down to two opponents.
-	2. A Tourney style list with the top 10 contenders from the beginning Melee.
+	1. A Tourney style list with the top 10 contenders from the beginning Melee.
 Winning the Joust gives you a +2 bonus to all rolls during the event.
 	-During the event the Court stays mostly together, separating between and after the events but staying close together during them.

 <span style="color:#ff0000">MAIN QUEST</span>: <span style="color:#c00000">Aorta</span> is negotiating a deal between the party and an anonymous buyer (The Consortium.